d3b-center/canine-dev/README.md

         - Mutect2:
             - `mutect2_prepass_vcf`: Somatic snv and indel call results with all `FILTER` categories for mutect2.
 Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter.
             - `mutect2_pass_vcf`: All somatic and indel calls from mutect2 filtered with `PASS`
+        - Lancet:
+            - `lancet_prepass_vcf`: Somatic  SNV and indel call results with  all the `FILTER` categories from lancet tool.
+Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter.
+            - `lancet_pass_vcf`: All somatic and indel calls from lancet filtered with `PASS`
+        - Vardict:
+            - `vardict_prepass_vcf`:  Somatic snv and indel call results with all `FILTER` categories for vardict.
+Use this file if you believe important variants are being left out when using the algorithm's `PASS` filter.
+            - `vardict_pass_vcf`: All somatic and indel calls from vardict filtered with `PASS`

 5) Docker images - the workflow tools will automatically pull them, but as a convenience are listed below:
     - `Strelka2`: obenauflab/strelka
     - `Mutect2` and all `GATK` tools: kfdrc/gatk:4.1.1.0
+    - `Lancet`: kfdrc/lancet:1.0.7
+    - `VarDict Java`: kfdrc/vardict:1.7.0
     - `samtools`: kfdrc/samtools:1.9
     - `bcftools` and `vcftools`: kfdrc/bvcftools:latest